enclaive/enclaive-docker-php-sgx/README.md

 Next create a backup file by clicking on the Backup Now button.
 When the backup is done click on the Manage Backups button.
 Download the backup file and rename it to `backup.zip`.

-Move the `backup.zip` file into the root folder of this git repository and run the command `docker-compose up`.
+Move the `backup.zip` file into the root folder of this git repository and run the command `docker compose up`.
 After the docker is up and running you can visit your page in the browser and explore your page on a enclaved docker container.

 <!-- CONTRIBUTING -->
 ## Contributing